zaxbux/wn-securityheaders-plugin/readme.md

 # Security Headers

-This October CMS plugin allows you to manage a variety of security HTTP headers for your application.
+This Winter CMS plugin allows you to manage a variety of security HTTP headers for your application.

 See your score at [securityheaders.com](https://securityheaders.com/)